CloudLandingZone/google-cloud-enterprise-setup-checklist/README.md

 # Companion to the Google Cloud Setup Checklist
 Date: 20230317

 This is the checklist that most GCP customers encounter when first onboarding to Google Cloud.
+The official support of the [Technical Onboarding Center](https://cloud.google.com/onboarding) is also available

 https://cloud.google.com/docs/enterprise/setup-checklist